wqlyt17/metaStrain/README.md

 path="/your_path/metaStrain"
 kraken2 --db /your_path/kraken_database ${path}/data/B1.fastq --threads 20 --use-mpa-style --report ${path}/meta_sample.report --output ${path}/meta_sample.txt

-metastrain species --kreport meta_sample.report --mode top --value 1 -o species_pattern.txt
+metastrain species --kreport ${path}/meta_sample.report --mode top --value 1 -o ${path}/species_pattern.txt
 ```

-**Note 1:** For detailed configuration instructions for constructing Kraken2 databse, please refer to the official [Kraken2 GitHub repository](https://github.com/DerrickWood/kraken2).

-**Note 2:** /your_path/kraken_database specifies the directory containing the Kraken2 database, while ${path}/data/B1.fastq specifies the path to the input metagenomic sample (here, B1.fastq is used as an example).

-**Note 3:** If strain identification is required only for a specific species, this step can be skipped.
+**Note 1:** If strain identification is required only for a specific species, this step can be skipped.
 Simply replace *Bacteroides_fragilis* with the target species name in the `species_pattern.txt` file.

+**Note 2:** For detailed configuration instructions for constructing Kraken2 database, please refer to the official [Kraken2 GitHub repository](https://github.com/DerrickWood/kraken2).

+**Note 3:** /your_path/kraken_database specifies the directory containing the Kraken2 database, while ${path}/data/B1.fastq specifies the path to the input metagenomic sample (here, B1.fastq is used as an example).

 **Note 4:** Two species selection modes are supported. `top` selects the top N species according to relative abundance (e.g., `--mode top --value 1` selects the most abundant species), while `threshold` selects all species with relative abundance above the specified cutoff (e.g., `--mode threshold --value 0.1` selects species with relative abundance ≥ 0.1%).
 #### 3.3 Strain identification of a given metagenomic sample